LeeLicious123/Spotify-Automation/README.md

 In this project, I learnt how to integrate Spotify Oauth and automate saving the Discover Weekly playlist using the Spotify API.
 In addition, I also learnt how to authenticate with Spotify, get an access token, and use it to retrieve information about a user's playlists and tracks.
-I'll also walk you through the code for saving the Discover Weekly playlist automatically.

 Huge props to Synsation for the youtube help and tutorial.
 Link below: https://www.youtube.com/@synsation